knokko/vk-boiler/docs/swapchain.md

 - creates command pools, command buffers, and fences during the `setup` method
 - destroys these command pools and fences during the `cleanUp` method
-- begins command buffer recording during `renderFrame`, calls the abstract `recordCommands` method, and then submits the command buffer
+- begins command buffer recording during `renderFrame`, transitions the swapchain image layout to the right layout, calls the abstract `recordCommands` method, transitions the swapchain image to `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR`, and then submits the command buffer.

 When your application uses this, you need to:
 - Call its `start()` method on the *main thread* (typically during the `main` method)
 - Implement the `recordCommands` method
+- Pass the right parameters to the constructor of `SimpleWindowRenderLoop`

 ### The `WindowEventLoop` class
 To tackle problems (2) and (3), some multithreading is required: